adrs0049/funpy/ReadMe.md

 ToDo
 -------

-1. Write a proper setup.py.
+1. ~~Write a proper setup.py.~~
 2. Better unit testing.
 3. Object constructors are a mess, make more use of classmethods!
 4. Improve module import, and have all the usual package things good to go i.e.\
    (`__doc__` strings) etc.

-5. Fix fallout from removing jax from colloc.
+5. Fix fallout from ~~removing jax~~ from colloc.
 6. Improve `sympy` code, in particular fix the "compilation" of non-local equations.
-7. Complete continuation code in this repository.
-8. Clean-up the many bolted on features in the main operator class, collocators, and nonlinear solvers.
+7. Clean-up the many bolted on features in the main operator class, collocators, and nonlinear solvers.
-9. Lazy evaluations of arithmetic operations?
+8. Lazy evaluations of arithmetic operations?
-10. Check that the series truncation code works as expected, in particular is it scale invariant?
+9. Check that the series truncation code works as expected, in particular is it scale invariant?
-11. Lots of other things need fixing and improving!
+10. Lots of other things need fixing and improving!

 Functions